jamargoochIT/azure-osticket/README.md

 ![image](https://github.com/user-attachments/assets/30fb44e6-ea73-4488-9080-fcabe46f5814)<br><br><br><br>

-As it says at the top, it’s telling us the connection to the computer may be unsafe, but it’s not since we created the VM we’re about to connect to.
+As it says at the top, it’s telling us the connection to the computer may be unsafe, but it’s not since we created, the VM we’re about to connect to.
 We can check the box at the bottom to not be asked this again.
 Then we can click Yes.<br><br>

-And that's it, we should be logged into the virtual machine and ready to install osTicket.<br><br><br><br>
+And that's it; we should be logged into the virtual machine and ready to install osTicket.<br><br><br><br>

-If we ever forget our username or password, go to main page where it lists all of the virtual machines we’ve created and click on the name of the virtual machine you’ve forgotten the password or username to.
-After that, click Help-> Reset Password and on the right, it will display our username for the VM and we can reset our password.
+If we ever forget our username or password, go to the main page where it lists all of the virtual machines we’ve created and click on the name of the virtual machine you’ve forgotten the password or username to.
+After that, click Help->Reset Password, and on the right, it will display our username for the VM and we can reset our password.
 ![image](https://github.com/user-attachments/assets/352a4ff3-39c3-4f90-bc3a-eea5d08e8291)<br><br>

 And that's it for now.
-See ya in the next one!
+See you in the next one!